TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/store-locator.md

 Logs generated in <XXX>/gfxdlocator.log
 ```

-By default `snappy rowstore locator start` starts the server process locally and uses the current working directory to store logs, locator state and the data dictionary, and uses default TCP port 10334 for peer discovery.
+By default `snappy locator start` starts the server process locally and uses the current working directory to store logs, locator state and the data dictionary, and uses default TCP port 10334 for peer discovery.

 A sub-directory called <span class="ph filepath">datadictionary</span> is created by default in the current working directory of the locator and contains the persistent meta-data of the DDLs required for startup by locator (for example, authentication related privileges) that have been executed in the distributed system from any of the clients or peers.
 This directory is necessary for a SnappyData locator to startup and function properly.